pmem/pmdk/doc/libpmem2/pmem2_vm_reservation_extend.3.md

 placeholder virtual memory range that was designated by *offset* and *size* variables.
 Mappings made to the reservation before shrinking are preserved.

+**libpmem2**(7) library predicts the most fitting alignment for the reservation based on size provided to **pmem2_vm_reservation_new**(3) function.
+If the predicted alignment is different than the OS allocation granularity, then the underlying size of the reservation can be bigger than the value presented to the user.
+Alignment prediction functionality is limited to POSIX systems.

 If either of those functions fails, reservation will be left as it was and appropriate error value will be returned.